sql-machine-learning/elasticdl/docs/benchmark/ftlib_benchmark.md

 ## On-premise GPU Cluster Managed by a Tailored Kubernetes System

-On the on-premise GPU cluster, we can launch pods with single P100 GPU.
+On the on-premise GPU cluster, we can launch the pod with a single P100 GPU.
 As we known, GPUs are faster for computing than CPUs and the size of CIFAR-10 is small to test the performance with GPUs.
 We use ImageNet with input shape (256, 256, 3) to train Resnet50, MobileNetV2, and an image compression model.
-The last model has less parameters tensors.
+The last model has less parameter tensors.

 Experiment parameters are: